ever-co/ever-gauzy-desktop/README.md

 ## P.S.

--   If you interested to run on-demand (delivery) or digital marketplace business, check open-source [Ever Demand Platform](https://github.com/ever-co/ever-demand)
+-   If you are interested to run an on-demand (delivery) or digital marketplace business, check open-source [Ever Demand Platform](https://github.com/ever-co/ever-demand)
 -   [We are Hiring: remote TypeScript / NestJS / Angular developers](https://github.com/ever-co/jobs#available-positions)